 Brain mapping assesses brain function

-The brain has a huge range of networks that communicate with one another, specializing in everything from mood, attention, motivation, organization, focus and memory, to how the body responds to pain.
+The brain has a huge range of networks that communicate with one another, focus in everything from mood, attention, motivation, organization, focus and memory, to how the body responds to pain.
 If you’ve ever experienced a head or neck injury and your health is not what you’d like it to be, Neurvana Health can help, by using quantitative electro-encephalography (qEEG) brain mapping, which assesses how well your brain networks are functioning.

 Anyone who has experienced a head or neck injury, especially repetitive injuries, could benefit from having a full brain assessment done. qEEG brain mapping, which measures electrical patterns in the brain, differs from MRIs and CT scans in that qEEG looks at function, not structure.
 In the majority of per cent of mild traumatic brain injury, there is no major damage.
 MRIs and CT scans can highlight major damage, such as brain bleeds or lesions, but don’t show how the brain is actually functioning.